 Photograph copyright: Merrill A. Peterson

-Sympistis corusca is a small (FW length 11 mm) noctuid moth with dark gray forewings with lighter gray in the reniform spot and adjacent anterior subterminal area and yellow and black hindwings that flies in the deserts of eastern Oregon and southern Idaho in June.
+Sympistis corusca is a small (FW length 11 mm) noctuid moth that flies in the deserts of eastern Oregon and southern Idaho in June.
+It has dark gray forewings, with lighter gray in the reniform spot and adjacent anterior subterminal area, and yellow and black hindwings.
 The forewing is charcoal gray, with a quadrate diffuse light gray patch on the anterior wing between the medial and posterior reniform spot, distal subterminal area, and the costa.
 Some similar light gray is also present in the basal area and in the posterior subterminal area near white segments of the postmedial and subterminal lines.
 A black dot is present at the central wing base.
 The basal line is black, white the antemedial and median lines are obscure or absent.
 The postmedial line is faint gray around the end of the cell, stronger slightly scalloped medial black and lateral white near the trailing margin.
-The subterminal line is pale, nearly absent except for a stronger white segment near the anal angle.
+The subterminal line is pale, nearly absent, except for a stronger white segment near the anal angle.
 The terminal line is black.
 The fringe is dark gray.
-The reniform spot is wide, ovoid, with a dark gray medial wall, and light whitish gray filling with a faint gray lunule on the medial side.
+The reniform spot is wide and ovoid, with a dark gray medial wall, and light whitish gray filling with a faint gray lunule on the medial side.
 The orbicular and claviform spots are absent.
 The hindwing is light to bright yellow with gray suffusion on the anterior margin, an even-width well-defined black marginal band, and a tri-colored yellow, gray, and white fringe.
 The head and thorax are hoary gray.
 The male antenna is filiform.